Eziosystem32/Hilcoe-Unix-Lab-Project/README.md

 ![alt text](https://github.com/Eziosystem32/Hilcoe-Unix-Lab-Project/blob/main/imgs/prompt.png)

-chose Y to get back to the main menu N to try anothet search
+chose Y to get back to the main menu N to desplay another stuff
 > [!NOTE]
 > Use caps Y or N to enteract or it will assume it as a yes